 In today’s digital landscape, creating a compelling online presence (UX Design) is more than just creating a pretty website.
 Builders must ensure their web content is accessible and functional across various devices and screen sizes.

-Two predominant methods have emerged to tackle this challenge: adaptive and responsive design.
+Two predominant methods have emerged to tackle this challenge: adaptive and responsive web design.
 But what do these terms mean, and how do they impact the user experience (UX)?

 To understand their significance, consider how UX can improve conversion rates.
 A seamless and intuitive user interface can motivate visitors to stay longer on your website, making them more likely to engage, purchase, or subscribe.